-To determine whether and to what extent assets comply with these characteristics and also the requirements for sustainable investments under article 2, no. 17, of the Disclosure Regulation, a proprietary data processing program assesses assets in accordance with ESG criteria (environmental, social and governance).
+To determine whether and to what extent assets comply with these characteristics and also the requirements under article 2, no. 17, of the Disclosure Regulation, a proprietary data processing program assesses assets in accordance with ESG criteria (environmental, social and governance).

-The various ESG assessment categories and investment limits for each assessment category are set out in the Special Terms and Conditions of Investment.
+The various ESG assessment categories and investment limits for each assessment category are set out in the Special Terms and Conditions of